Tight Probability Bounds with Pairwise Independence: Tight upper bound for

 for all $(i,j) \in K_{n}$.
 By flipping the zeros and ones of the support of $\vartheta$ while retaining the same joint probabilities $\vartheta (\mb{c})$, we obtain the desired result. \end{proof}

 We note that Lemma \ref{lem:bivarfeas} and Corollary \ref{cor:bivarfeasvariant} provide conditions on the bivariate probabilities which guarantee the feasibility of positively correlated Bernoulli random vectors.
 Feasibility is typically not guaranteed for arbitrary correlation structures with Bernoulli random vectors.
-While prior works have identified specific correlation structures that are compatible with Bernoulli random vectors (see \cite{Rao}, \cite{Qaqish}, \cite{Emrich}, \cite{Lunn}), the identified conditions in Lemma \ref{lem:bivarfeas} and Corollary \ref{cor:bivarfeasvariant} appear to be new to the best of our knowledge.
+While prior works have identified specific correlation structures that are compatible with Bernoulli random vectors (see Chaganty and Joe \cite{Rao}, Qaqish \cite{Qaqish}, Emrich and Piedmonte \cite{Emrich}, Lunn and Davies \cite{Lunn}), the identified conditions in Lemma \ref{lem:bivarfeas} and Corollary \ref{cor:bivarfeasvariant} appear to be new to the best of our knowledge.
 This brings us to the first theorem, which provides the tightest upper bound on the probability of the union of $n$ pairwise independent events using Lemma \ref{lem:bivarfeas}.

 \begin{theorem} Sort the probabilities in increasing value as $0 \leq p_{1} \leq p_{2} \leq \ldots \leq p_{n} \leq 1$.
 Then,

 \end{theorem} \begin{proof} With $p_{ij} = p_ip_j$ and $k = 1$, the optimal value of the primal linear program in \eqref{eq:generalprimal} is bounded since it is feasible and the objective function describes a probability value.
 The optimality conditions of linear programming states that $\{\theta(\mb{c}); \mb{c} \in \{0,1\}^n\}$ is primal optimal and $\{\lambda_{ij}; (i,j) \in K_n, \lambda_i; i \in [n], \lambda_0\}$ is dual optimal if and only if they satisfy: (i) the primal feasibility conditions in (\ref{eq:generalprimal}), (ii) the dual feasibility conditions in (\ref{eq:generaldual}) and (iii) the complementary slackness conditions given by: